-During the product development (PD) process, it is important to test out new iterations of the product design to verify which demonstrates the right fit and functionality and, later on in the process, whether the design requires additional improvements and enhancements before it proceeds to production.
+During the product development (PD) process, it is important to test out new iterations of the product design to verify the right fit and functionality.
+Later on in the process, we are then able to determine whether the design requires additional improvements and enhancements before it proceeds to production.
 While some companies offer virtual testing environments that analyze how products perform with regard to typical use conditions, environmental circumstances, and user error, obtaining and testing physical representations of a product (i.e., a prototype) remains a vital part of the PD process.
 Having a physical model allows product designers and developers to test out how the product feels and functions in real-world conditions, which can reveal issues that may not be apparent in a virtual test environment.

 As the product development process moves from the engineering stage to the prototyping and testing stage, it is essential to thoroughly understand the difference between a prototype and a product build.
 Prototyping involves creating functional models that test users can try out so they can provide feedback about usability.
 The insights supplied by users allows you to make necessary changes to a design before investing in the full product build.